-- Accrued leave which has been encashed reflect under code 3605 if it accrued as a result of encashment or resignation - If employer uses code 3901, all tax paid will be refunded to employee.
+- Accrued leave which has been encashed must reflect under code 3605 if it accrued as a result of encashment or resignation. - If a tax directive application was submitted, code 3907 on the tax directive must then be reflected on the certificate as well as the tax directive number.